PyAbel/PyAbel/doc/transform_methods/rbasex.rst

 When to use it
 --------------

-Although this method can be applied only to velocity-map images, and not just cylindrically symmetric images, it has several benefits in this special case.
+This method makes additional assumptions (beyond cylindrical symmetry) about the data, so it can be applied only to velocity-map images or in other similar situations involving a finite number of spherical harmonics.
+However, in this special case, it offers several benefits:

-1. The reconstructed radial distributions, which are of the primary interest in VMI studies, are obtained directly.
+1. The reconstructed radial distributions, which are often the primary interest in VMI studies, are obtained directly.

 2. Limitations on the angular behavior of the distribution also put strong constraints on the reconstruction noise, making the reconstructed images much cleaner.

+3. Several optional :ref:`regularization <rBasexmathregex>` methods help to further reduce noise in reconstructed images, especially near the center.
+   Regularization strengths can be adjusted to produce a desirable balance between noise reduction and blurring of sharp features.

-3. Unlike general Abel transform methods, which have time complexity with *cubic* dependence on the image size, this method is only *quadratic*, once the transform matrix is computed.
+4. Unlike general Abel-transform methods, which have time complexity with *cubic* dependence on the image size, this method is only *quadratic*, once the transform matrix is computed.
 Computing the transform matrix is still cubic, but after it is done, transforming a series of images is faster, especially for large images.

-4. The optional non-negativity constraints implemented in this method allow obtaining physically meaningful intensity and anisotropy distributions.
+5. The optional non-negativity constraints implemented in this method allow obtaining physically meaningful intensity and anisotropy distributions.
 They can also help in denoising experimental images with very low event counts.